KovalMax/p2p-webchat/README.md

-## Home Project studio )
+## P2P web chat
-* Simple authorization and chat implemented on socket.io.
-Enjoy )
+### Simple implementation of P2P chat using go-websocket, angular and symfony